ash1982ok/ExcelExporter/Readme.md

-This is a library which will output the data in Excel format using Open office xml format.
+This is a javascript library which will output the data in Excel format using Open office xml format.

 Contributors are welcome :)